-1. In the default configuration, Quartus will program unused pins as outputs.
+- 1) In the default configuration, Quartus will program unused pins as outputs.
 The functions of these pins can be destroyed if they are connected as outputs.
-To prevent this from occurring, unused pins should be set as tri-stated.
-2. In the "Assignment" menu select "Device" 3.
-Select "Device and Pin Options..."
-4. Select the "Unused pins" tab and then select "As input tri-stated" Press "Ok".
+To prevent this from occurring, unused pins should be set as tri-stated. - 2) In the "Assignment" menu select "Device" - 3) Select "Device and Pin Options..." - 4) Select the "Unused pins" tab and then select "As input tri-stated" Press "Ok".
 Press "Ok".

 This process is necessary for EVERY design that will be downloaded to your PLD.
-In order for the above to take effect, you must recompile the design and then program the PLD.
+For the above to take effect, you must recompile the design and then program the PLD.
+See section F. Putting your DE10-Lite into a SAFE STATE for related information.